rsocket/rsocket/Protocol.md

     1. Receiving an ERROR on an unknown Stream ID (including 0) MUST be ignored.
     1. Receiving a RESPONSE on an unknown Stream ID (including 0) MUST be ignored.
     1. Receiving a METADATA_PUSH on an unknown Stream ID MUST be ignored.
+	1. A server MUST ignore a SETUP frame after it has accepted a previous SETUP.
+	1. A server MUST ignore a SETUP_ERROR frame.
+	1. A client MUST ignore a SETUP_ERROR after it has completed connection establishment.
+	1. A client MUST ignore a SETUP frame.

 ##### To Be Specified